Download PluginDetect and DummyPDF here...

 INFO.DummyPDFused: [Boolean]

 Returns true if the DummyPDF file was loaded/used by the PDF Reader plugin during detection.
-The DummyPDF was temporarily inserted into the web page as a 1 pixel x 1 pixel <object> tag.
+The DummyPDF was temporarily inserted into the web page as an <object> tag.

 Returns false if the DummyPDF was not loaded/used by the PDF Reader plugin during detection.
 This occurs when the DummyPDF was not needed to accomplish the detection, or when the PDF Reader plugin is not installed/not enabled in the browser.